LLNL/treescape/docs/source/index.rst

 ..
+   Copyright 2025 Lawrence Livermore National Security, LLC and other Treescape Project Developers.
+See the top-level LICENSE file for details.

+   SPDX-License-Identifier: MIT

+..
 TreeScape documentation master file, created by sphinx-quickstart on Wed Mar 13 14:02:50 2024.
    You can adapt this file completely to your liking, but it should at least